SebastianRichiteanu/UniHelper/README.md

 **UniHelper** it's a simple University Helper app created with Python 3.8 (using Tkinter, Pickle, DateTime and WebBrowser).

-**UniHelper** retain all important dates as well as useful links for your homeworks, tests and exams.
+**UniHelper** retains all important dates as well as useful links for your homeworks, tests and exams.

 **Installation**
 	- Standalone: